-Sometimes, reroofing can have some temporary inconveniences during or after the process has been completed.
+Re-roofing will create temporary inconveniences during or after the process has been completed.
 Thankfully, many of these issues can be mitigated or reduced.
-Let’s examine some typical problems and see how best to avoid or mitigate them.
+Let’s examine some typical problems and see how best to deal with them.

-First off, one of the most common complaints is odours from the application of asphalt on roofing.
+One of the most common complaints is the odours that arise during the application of asphalt on roofing.
 One remedy is to move the source of the fumes away from the building.
-This can mean moving the asphalt kettle so that fumes are blown away from rather than towards the building.
-Another option is sealing off air intakes near the point of application of the roof.
+This involves moving the asphalt kettle so that fumes are blown away from the building.
+A second option is to seal off air intakes near the point of application.
 The building can also be slightly pressurized.
-Note that these steps are needed only when the roof is actually being applied.
+These steps are needed only when the roof is actually being applied.
 It is usually not necessary to be worried about air intake during tear off or when metal work is being applied.

-To alleviate odour concerns further, it is recommended that you seal top floor elevators.
-Doing so will reduce the “piston effect” of elevators spreading odours through the building as cabs move up and down.
+To further alleviate odour concerns, it is recommended that you seal the top floor elevators.
+This will reduce the “piston effect” of elevators spreading odours through the building as cabs move up and down.
 If fumes remain a problem, supplemental mechanical ventilation and air cleaning machines can be rented to eliminate most odours.
 If concerns about odours are very high, fume-recovery systems are available for tankers and kettles.
 Be aware, however, that many roofers do not possess this technology, so fume recovery comes at a premium.
 If odour is the highest priority of all, use of a mechanically fastened single-ply roof with heat-welded seams will eliminate almost all fume-generating materials.

-If conditions are appropriate, a re-cover roof may be designed, which will eliminate most of the tear off.
-However, re-covers should be designed with caution as there are other factors — including wet materials, code violations and roof longevity — that need to be factored in.
+A second approach, if conditions are appropriate, is to design a roof re-cover which will eliminate most of the tear off.
+Re-covers should be designed with caution as there are other factors — including wet materials, code violations and roof longevity — that need to be factored in.
 If you are considering a roof re-cover, and you are not experienced in roof design, commission a qualified roof consulting architect or engineer to evaluate existing conditions and determine if a re-cover is desirable or even feasible.

-Unless an agreement is made up front to repaint walls and repair floor finishes, require that all travel ways be covered — not just floors but walls and especially corners.
+Unless an agreement is made up front to repaint walls and repair floor finishes, require that all travel ways be covered —including floors, walls and corners.
 Do not allow debris to be removed through the building.
 One option is to photograph all interior travel ways, landscaping and exterior walls before roof construction begins.
 These are compared to a similar set taken after the project.
 Any damage is immediately apparent.

 Be sure to identify where sprinkler and other underground pipes are located if the contractor is going to bring trucks or dumpsters close to the building.
-This way you can avoid damage to the pipes and subsequent soil erosion, mud and plumbing costs associated with it.
+This helps to avoid damage to the pipes and subsequent soil erosion, and repair costs associated with it.
 Be sure your consultant includes all such requirements as a part of the job conditions in the specifications.
 If job conditions are not put in the specifications, get another consultant.

 If you experience a leak after that roof has been completed, seek an independent third party to look at the roof.
-Chances are good that it wasn’t the roof that was leaking.
-The best way to avoid recurring leak problems is to be sure the roof is thoroughly analyzed before you begin a roofing project.
+Chances are, it wasn’t the roof that was leaking.
+To avoid recurring leak problems, have the roof thoroughly analyzed before you begin a roofing project.
 Have a knowledgeable consulting architect or engineer find the cause of the leakage.
-A leak may actually be caused by masonry cracks, loose coping stones, window sealants or other wall- and glazing-related problems, so there may be no need to reroof.
+A leak may actually be caused by masonry cracks, loose coping stones, window sealants or other wall- and glazing-related problems, so there may be no need to re-roof.

-Another common problem is when the roofer falls behind schedule.
-This can mean problems with tenant build-outs, school schedules, etc. The key to avoiding this problem is pre-project planning.
-Long before you anticipate reroofing a building, have a consultant survey the roof condition and give you a professional opinion of how long the existing roof is likely to last.
+Another common problem is when the project falls behind schedule.
+This can mean problems with tenant build-outs, school schedules, etc. To avoid this problem pre-project planning is required.
+Long before you anticipate re-roofing a building, have a consultant survey the roof condition and give you a professional opinion of how long the existing roof is likely to last.
 Get a reasonable estimate of the time that will be needed to complete the work, depending on the season in which the work is to be done.
-That way, you can plan the reroofing for the optimum time.
+With this information, you can plan the re-roofing for the optimum time.
 This doesn’t mean that there will not be delays, but at least you will have placed the project at the time when it will cause the least inconvenience.

-The final issue that could occur is where after the roof is installed, it begins to blister, split, crack, leak, etc. These usually mean the installation was faulty or the roof was not properly designed.
+The final issue that can arise after install is surface failure. it begins to blister, split, crack, leak, etc. These usually mean the installation was faulty or the roof was not properly designed.
 The best prevention is a good set of plans and specifications developed for the roof and an independent third party watching installation.
-It is easier for the roofer to know what is expected if expectations are spelled out in detailed design documents, which should contain roof plan(s), specifications for installation and details of all conditions to be flashed.
+Expectations should be spelled out in detailed design documents, containing roof plan(s), specifications for installation and details of all conditions to be flashed.
 Contractors are much more conscientious when someone is monitoring their work.
 Hidden conditions or unforeseeable circumstances can be properly and expeditiously resolved when someone is on site.
 This also helps avoid the problem of a project running behind.

 Contractors want to remove and replace as much roofing as possible during the work day to increase their profitability.
-Thus, the tendency is to remove large areas of roof.
-The possibility of interior flooding can be reduced by requiring that the contractor tear off no more roof than can be replaced before the end of the work day and, in case of uncertain weather, no more than can be replaced before wet weather arrives.
+The tendency is to remove large areas of roof.
+The possibility of interior flooding can be reduced by requiring that the contractor tear off no more roof than can be replaced before the end of the work day.
+In case of uncertain weather, no more than can be replaced before wet weather arrives.
 Also, require that tie-ins be inspected prior to leaving the roof for the day.